 That's all for now.
-More examples can be found in examples directory in the repo.
+For more examples, please see next chapter.

 2.2 Examples

 Warning: As long as major version of this library is 0 (i.e. library has version 0.x.y), API is not guaranteed to be compatible between versions.
 When you start using this library, please let the developer know about - I will bump the major version to 1, and usuall semver guarantees regarding version compatibility will be applied.